 - Ear pulling: Scientists have yet to find a correlation between ear tugging and teething.
 However, many parents say their children develop this sort of habit when they are cutting teeth.
 It’s important that parents contact their pediatrician when they witness their child tugging at their ears, as this is also a symptom of ear infections.

-- Gum rubbing: If your baby is constantly pulling at their gums, there’s a good chance it has to do with tooth eruption.
+- Gum rubbing: If your baby is constantly pulling at their gums, there’s a good chance the cause will be tooth eruption.

-Many people also falsely like diarrhea, vomiting, and low-grade fevers with tooth emergence.
-However, these side effects are not related.
-You should consult your child’s pediatrician if they experience symptoms other than the ones listed above.
+Many people falsely link diarrhea, vomiting, and low-grade fevers with tooth emergence.
+However, these are not related.
+Consult your child’s pediatrician if they experience symptoms other than the ones listed above.

 7 tips for soothing a teething baby